OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

     </p>

 4. Here, the comment type and comment body format can be configured for each field mapped with **OH Comment** field.
-5. To configure the comment body format, OpsHub Integration Manager provides special tokens as mentioned below to access various values of the source field:
+5. To configure the comment body format, <code class="expression">space.vars.SITENAME</code> provides special tokens as mentioned below to access various values of the source field:
    * `@field_name@`: This token is used to access the display name of the source field.
    * `@old_value@`: This token is used to access the old value of the source field.
    * `@new_value@`: This token is used to access the new value of the source field.